salsiy/bohobot/content/series/production-grade-terraform-patterns/_index.md

 Welcome to the **Production-Grade Terraform Patterns** series.

-In this 5-part guide, we walk through the journey of maturing your infrastructure from simple scripts to a robust, self-updating platform.
+In this 6-part guide, I walk through the journey of maturing your infrastructure from simple scripts to a robust, self-updating platform.

 ### What you will learn:
 *   **Part 1**: How to structure repositories using the Split-Repo Pattern to isolate failure domains.